iamvalenciia/social/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode adding /login or\
 Open [http://localhost:3000/login](http://localhost:3000/login) to view it in the browser.